The Biology Of Skin Color Answer Key

 The Role of Vitamin D

-One of the key selective pressures driving the evolution of skin color is the need to balance protection from UV damage with the need to synthesize vitamin D. UV radiation is required for the synthesis of vitamin D in the skin.
-Vitamin D is essential for calcium absorption and bone health.
+One of the key selective pressures driving the evolution of skin color is the need to balance protection from UV damage with the need to synthesize vitamin D. Even so, uV radiation is required for the synthesis of vitamin D in the skin.
+Vitamin D is essential for calcium absorption and bone health Most people skip this — try not to..

 • Darker Skin in High UV Environments: In regions with high UV radiation, darker skin is advantageous because it protects against DNA damage and folate degradation.
 Folate is a B vitamin that is crucial for fetal development.